 If you’d rather book before you arrive, check out their website for tickets.
 You can get some exclusive online discounts too but the lady assured me it’s cheaper to book in person via the booth.

 I contemplated for a long time about what ticket I wanted.
-This attraction is not the most kind to your wallet and there are quite a lot of choices depending on how high you want to go and at what time.
+At the Top Burj Khalifa is not the most kind to your wallet and there are quite a lot of choices depending on how high you want to go and at what time.

-A normal ticket at ‘non-prime’ hours will cost you around 125 Dirhams (£27) and a ticket at prime hours around sunset will cost 200 AED (£43).
+A normal ticket at ‘non-prime’ hours for At the top Burj Khalifa will cost you around 125 Dirhams (£27) and a ticket at prime hours around sunset will cost 200 AED (£43).
 These tickets will take you to the 124th + 125th floor.

 If you go on a cloudy day in Dubai, you may not be able to see any of the views below and that was something I did not want to happen for the price tag!